Texo/texo-cms/README.md

 # Texo CMS

-This repository house the code for the Texo CMS application.
+Texo CMS is a fledgling content management system useful for maintaining web sites and blogs.
+Development is still early, but the engine is currently running my blog http://adampresley.com.
 Texo is Latin for *construct* or *build*.

 ## Setting Up a Test Server